PartnersHealth (the Organisation)

 This Privacy Notice applies to the personal data of our patients and the data you have given us about your carers/family members.

 Risk stratification data tools are increasingly being used in the NHS to help determine a person’s risk of suffering a condition, preventing an unplanned or (re)admission and identifying a need for preventive intervention.
-Information about you is collected from a number of sources including NHS Trusts and from this Organisation.
+Information about you is collected from several sources including NHS Trusts and from this Organisation.
 A risk score is then arrived at through an analysis of your de-identified information is only provided back to your GP as data controller in an identifiable form.
 Risk stratification enables your GP to focus on preventing ill health and not just the treatment of sickness.
 If necessary, your GP may be able to offer you additional services.
 Please note that you have the right to opt out of your data being used in this way.

 The Organisation may conduct Medicines Management Reviews of medications prescribed to its patients.
 This service performs a review of prescribed medications to ensure patients receive the most appropriate, up to date and cost-effective treatments.